Raytto/news-collector/docs/nginx-guide.md

 ## 5. Smoke test

 1. Open `https://us.pangruitao.com/agentduck/` in a private tab.
-2. Load DevTools → Network to confirm `/assets/...` responds with `200` and has the immutable cache headers.
+2. Load DevTools → Network to confirm `/agentduck/assets/...` responds with `200`
-3. Exercise an API call (e.g. the dashboard list) and watch the `/api/...` requests proxy to `127.0.0.1:8000` and return `200`.
+   and has the immutable cache headers.
+3. Navigate the app: deep links like `https://us.pangruitao.com/agentduck/<route>` should render via the SPA fallback.
+4. Confirm no backend endpoints are reachable externally (e.g. `/api` 404).

 ## Rollback